Object Storage: S3, GCS and ABS

 What are external tables and why would I use them for monitoring?

 External tables let you query data stored in object storage (such as S3, ADLS, or GCS) without loading it into a warehouse.
 They provide a consistent, structured schema layer over raw files—making it possible to monitor schema changes, freshness, volume, and other data quality signals over time.
+They represent a convenient way to store and manage metadata about where particular tables are located, what formats are used, what schema they should have, etc.

 Do I need to already have one of these cloud warehouses deployed to get started?